-Don't forget, you can also save your search criteria for next time so you don't have to fill it again.
-Make sure you read the next article for more information on this:
+Keep in mind that you can also save your search criteria for next time so you don't have to fill it again.
+You can also load filter presets to quickly and easily use readily customized filters.
+Be sure you read the next article for more information on these options:

 Here's an overview of the filters you can choose from:

-- Price → Decide the minimum and maximum list prices of items you want to see in your search results.
+- Price → Decide the minimum and maximum list price of items you want to see in your search results.